nodesman/couchbase-mobile-portal/md-docs/_14/guides/sync-gateway/log-rotation.md

 ## Example Output

-If Sync Gateway is run with the configuration shown above, after a total of 3.5MBytes of log data has been generated, the contents of the `/var/log/sync_gateway` directory would look similar to:
+If Sync Gateway is running with the configuration shown above, after a total of 3.5 MB of log data, the contents of the `/var/log/sync_gateway` directory would have 3 files because `maxsize` is set to 1 MB.

 ```bash
 /var/log/sync_gateway